digitalmio/mokksy/Readme.md

 But bear in mind that it will be slower than installed version as package needs to be re-downloaded and re-installed each time.

-# Getting started, aka. prepaging the database file
+# Getting started, aka. preparing the database file

 After installing the server, you need to create a `db.json` database file (file name is not important, you can call it whatever you like), something like:

 ```
 {
   "posts: [
-    {"id": 1, "title": "This is my first post"}
+    {"id": 1, "title": "This is my first post"},
+    {"id": 2, "title": "This is my second post"},
   ],
   "comments": [
     {"id": 1, "postId": 1, "body": "This is the very cool first comment"}